Nutrition and All Out Mayhem: Fueling for The Challenge

-Whether you’re competing for a Splat Points PR or the bragging rights that come with completing a grueling week of workouts, properly nourishing your body during All Out Mayhem week is imperative.
+Whether you’re competing for a speed PR or the bragging rights that come with completing a grueling week of workouts, properly nourishing your body during All Out Mayhem week is imperative.

-Dr. Rachelle Reed, Orangetheory’s global director of fitness science, and Kim Plessel, a registered dietitian and Orangetheory Medical Advisory Board member, have created a nutrition plan that will give you the fuel you’ll need during All Out Mayhem week.
+Dr. Rachelle Reed, Orangetheory’s senior director of science and research, Kim Plessel, a registered dietitian and Orangetheory Medical Advisory Board member, and Jay Patruno, a registered dietitian and Orangetheory’s Nutrition Strategist, have provided nutrition tips to help you fuel more effectively during All Out Mayhem week.

-As you configure this plan to fit your schedule, timing will be important.
-The International Society of Sports Nutrition and the Academy of Nutrition and Dietetics suggest waiting four to six hours after eating a meal (breakfast, lunch or dinner) to work out; incorporating a light snack 30 to 60 minutes before you start moving; and consuming a high-protein meal or snack as soon as possible during recovery.
+Further, The Journal of the Academy of Nutrition and Dietetics suggest waiting four to six hours after eating a meal (breakfast, lunch or dinner) to work out; incorporating a light snack 30 to 60 minutes before you start moving; and consuming a high-protein meal or snack as soon as possible during recovery.

-There’s a reason hydration is first — it’s the most important, yet often overlooked, part of a healthy diet.
+2. Hydration: Hydration is the most important, yet often overlooked, part of a healthy diet.
 It’s also the “key to maximizing your athletic performance,” Plessel says.
+Patruno adds that sipping water throughout the day, aiming for 17-20 ounces every 2-3 hours, can help you maintain a balanced hydration status.

-Carbs tend to get a bad rap, especially when weight loss is the goal.
-But Reed stresses that “you need enough carbohydrates to keep up with the demands during All Out Mayhem week.”
 If you feel fatigued, chances are you need to up your carbohydrate intake.
-Plessel suggests finding an amount that works for you, somewhere between 30 to 50 grams, derived from healthy options like sweet potatoes, fruit or quinoa.
+Plessel suggests finding an amount that works for you, somewhere between 30 to 50 grams per meal, derived from healthy options like sweet potatoes, fruit or quinoa.

 Low energy?
 Having a pre-workout snack can help combat fatigue.
 In accordance with the International Society of Sports Nutrition, Plessel suggests having 20 to 25 grams of carbohydrates and 5 to 10 grams of protein.
 This combo will increase carbohydrate availability while minimizing muscle damage.
 Steer clear of foods that are high in fiber and fat in order to minimize any gastrointestinal distress during exercise.